 Celebrity Cruises is known for offering a refined cruise experience onboard their fleet of upscale cruise ships.
-Although Celebrity Cruises is one of the bigger cruise lines, it actually operates one of the simplest fleets of any major cruise line.
+Part of the Royal Caribbean Group, Celebrity Cruises is one of the more well known cruise lines at sea, but they actually operate one of the simplest fleets of any major cruise line.

-If you aren't familiar with cruising, you might be wondering what we mean by ship class.
-Ultimately, a class of cruise ships is basically a designation of ships that were designed to be nearly identical and constructed around the same time.
+If you are not familiar with cruising, you might be wondering what we mean by ship class.
+In essence, a class of cruise ships is basically a designation of ships that were designed to be nearly identical and constructed around the same time.
 Although cruise lines will switch up a few design aspects here and there, typically cruise ships within the same class are constructed within a few years of each other and are virtually the same.

 Celebrity's Cruising Markets